I, THE CHANNEL

 Anybody with any experience in this field knows that intuitive information is valid, whatever scientists may say.
 Intuitive information may be surprisingly right and to the point, often wonderfully succinct.
 Intuitive information is valid, but it is not reliable.

-a surefire way to knowledge and wisdom.
+It’s not a surefire way to knowledge and wisdom.
 We may err with our intuition, like we may err with our intellect.
 No errors of reasoning, but errors in perception and even more errors in interpretation.

 * The first error may be noise.
 This is especially true when we want to use intuition, but we are not properly in the mood, not in the proper trance state, so to speak.
 Not calm enough, not open-minded enough.
 The best state to receive intuitive stuff is usually when we don’t seek it.